 The fall 2013 issue marked the first full redesign of UMaine Today as part of the innovation, efficiency and growth that hallmark UMaine’s Blue Sky Project, the five-year strategic plan for Maine’s Flagship University.
 UMaine Today’s redesign and digitization project preserves and harnesses the successful elements of the magazine, while simultaneously increasing accessibility beyond the current circulation, updating the look and feel to provide essential and current messaging, and exemplifying UMaine’s land grant status as a leader in the state, region and nation.
 As part of the redesign effort, UMaine Today magazine is now published biannually with twice the amount of editorial content.

 The fall 2013 issue was the last full-circulation edition of UMaine Today magazine.
 Readers who prefer to receive their issue online can visit the website (umainetoday.umaine.edu).
-Those who would like to continue to receive the print version of the magazine can subscribe for $5 a year (checks payable to the University of Maine) by writing:
+Starting fall 2015, UMaine Today magazine subscriptions will be free.
+Those who would like to continue to receive the print version of the magazine can subscribe by sending their name and mailing address to email@example.com.
+Readers can opt to support UMaine Today with an annual voluntary subscription of $5 (checks payable to the University of Maine) by writing:

 Division of Marketing and Communications